sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ### Architecture Design

-Currently, in order to enable the FRR-VRRP function, it is necessary to configure the corresponding Linux Macvlan devices externally on FRR to implement the shared virtual MAC function of the protocol.
-Considering the overall architecture of SONiC, it has been decided to add vrrpmgr and vrrpsyncd in bgp container, and vrrporch in swss container to implement this operation.

-At a high level below are some of the interactions between relevant components and the DB involved for VRRP support in SONiC architecture.
+Below diagram illuminates the interactions between relevant components and the DB involved for VRRP support in SONiC architecture at a high level.

 ![VRRP Architecture](images/VRRP_Architecture_Diagram.png "Figure 2: VRRP in SONiC Architecture")

 Diagram 1.
-Diagram showing the existing framework that is being extended to include support for now FRR-VRRP feature.
+VRRP components.

 Significantly, This feature extends functionality implemented in [SONiC FRR-BGP Extended Unified Configuration Management Framework](https://github.com/sonic-net/SONiC/blob/master/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md), Redis DB events will trigger frrcfgd when the field frr_mgmt_framework_config set to "true" in the DEVICE_METADATA table, otherwise will trigger vrrpcfgd, and then frrcfgd or vrrpcfgd will configure FRR-VRRP using FRR CLI commands.